rebelsky/csc207c/pages/syllabus.md

 > The style guide you should use for your code in this course.

+## Practice for technical interviews

+It turns out that both the topics we cover (e.g., ADTs and algorithms) and the approaches we use in this course (e.g., testing and design) are often emphasized in technical interviews.
+Hence, we'll spend some time on interview-like activities in the course.
+Stay tuned for further details.

+## Accessibility

+I hope to incorporate a variety of assignments exploring accessibility in computers as part of the course.
+Programmers don't pay enough attention to accessibility issues, and I hope that some assignments that explore these issues may help you consider people with different capabilities.

 ## Help, collaboration, academic honesty, and academic integrity

 To help expedite your learning, you can rely on me, our class mentor, and your peers as outlets in this course.